zzzace2000/laravel-medialibrary/v3/advanced-usage/using-a-custom-directory-structure.md

 title: <span class="version">v3.9+</span>&nbsp;Using a custom directory structure
 ---

-By default the media library will store files inside a directory that uses the `id` of it's `Media`-object as a name.
+By default files will be stored inside a directory that uses the `id` of it's `Media`-object as a name.
 Converted images will be stored inside a directory names conversions.